RohanAlexander/telling_stories_with_data/_book/index.md

 The software that I use in this book is R [@citeR].
 This language was chosen because it is open source, widely used, general enough to cover the entire workflow, yet specific enough to have plenty of well-developed features.
 I do not assume that you have used R before, and so another reason for selecting R for this book is the community of R users.
 The community is especially welcoming of new-comers and there is a lot of complementary beginner-friendly material available.
 There is an R package, `DoSSToolkit` [@alexander2021introduction], that contains `learnr` modules [@citelearnr].
 This may be useful if you are newer to R and are especially complementary to this book.

-If you don't have a programming language, then R is a great one to start with.
+If you do not have a programming language, then R is a great one to start with.
 If you have a preferred programming language already, then it wouldn't hurt to pick up R as well.
 That said, if you have a good reason to prefer another open-source programming language (for instance you use Python daily at work) then you may wish to stick with that.
 However, all examples in this book are in R.

 Please download R and R Studio onto your own computer.
 You can download R for free here: http://cran.utstat.utoronto.ca/, and you can download R Studio Desktop for free here: https://rstudio.com/products/rstudio/download/#download.
 Please also create an account on R Studio Cloud: https://rstudio.cloud/.
 This will allow you to run R in the cloud.